ShahrzadGit/topkmallows-choices/README.md

 we demonstrate the scalability and accuracy of our proposed methods and we compare the predictive power of Mallows model for top-k lists compared to the simpler Multinomial Logit model.

+* A python implementation of algorithms for sampling, learning and calculation of choice probablities can be found in /Code/